eherrada-dept/sfcc-training/README.md

 - Groups variables by category (URLs, browsers, timeouts, users)
 - Facilitates the addition of new configuration variables
 - Improves code maintainability

-## Contributing

-1. Create a branch for your feature
-2. Make your changes
-3. Submit a pull request

-## License

-MIT